ibm-mas/ansible-devops/ibm/mas_devops/roles/sls_install/README.md

 - Environment Variable: `SLS_ENTITLEMENT_USERNAME`
 - Default: `cp`

-### sls_entitlement_key
-Required.
-API Key for entitled registry.
-This password will be used to create the image pull secret.

-- Environment Variable: `SLS_ENTITLEMENT_KEY` or `IBM_ENTITLEMENT_KEY`
-- Default: `sls`

 ### sls_storage_class
 The Storage class on the target cluster to be used for the SLS Persistent Volume Claim.
 There is no performance requirement on this storage and both block and file storage are supported.
+Note: Since SLS 3.2.4 no Persistent Volume is required so no storage class is needed.

 - Environment Variable: `SLS_STORAGE_CLASS`
 - Default: None

 ### sls_storage_size
-The size of the storage on the target cluster to be used for the SLS Persistent Volume Claim.
+The size of the storage on the target cluster to be used for the SLS Persistent Volume Claim .Note: Since SLS 3.2.4 no Persistent Volume is required so no storage size is needed.

 - Environment Variable: None
 - Default: `5g`